open-front-end/openfrontend/docs/admins/advanced_admin_guide.md

 # Advanced Admin Guide

-This guide outlines some advanced features for deploying and administering TKFE.
+This guide outlines some advanced features for deploying and maintaining the Open Front End:

 - Multi-project configuration
 - Creation and management of service accounts
 - Least-privilege roles for users
 - Least-privilege enabled APIs for projects

----

 ## Multi-project Configuration

-By default, TKFE will deploy using the specified project and creates a service account and a corresponding credential, which when registered in the portal, allows that project to administer HPC clusters and associated resources.
-Usually, the single project for both deploying and then administering GCP resources via TKFE is sufficient.
+By default, the Open Front End will deploy using the specified project then it creates a service account which, when registered in the portal, allows the project to create HPC clusters and the associated resources.
+Usually, a single project for deploying then maintaining GCP resources is sufficient.

-It is possible though to separate concerns, such that one project deploys TKFE and other projects administer GCP resources via the TKFE portal, to allow finer user access management.
-Separation of projects is a fairly straightforward matter of registering different service account credentials, for the different projects, to the TKFE portal.
+It is possible though to separate concerns, so that one project deploys the Open Front End and another project provisions GCP resources via the Front End, allowing finer user access management.
+Separation of projects is a fairly straightforward matter of registering different service account credentials, for the different projects, to the Open Front End.
 The process to create additional service accounts is outlined in the following section.

----

 ## Service Account Management

 [Service accounts](https://cloud.google.com/iam/docs/service-accounts) are
-needed by TKFE to provision GCP resources on behalf of projects.
+used by the Front End to provision GCP resources on behalf of projects.
-These are registered to the TKFE portal using a generated credential file.
-A default service account and credential is (optionally) created by the deployment script, however a more complex setup may be needed for a multi-project configuration, or when a service account with custom roles is required.
+These accounts are registered to the Front End using a generated json credential file.
+A default service account and credential is (optionally) created by the deployment script, however a more complex setup may be required for a multi-project configuration, or when a service account with custom roles is required.

 Service accounts can be created in a number of ways, as outlined below.
-In each case, the generated credential (in json format) is registered within the TKFE portal in the same way (as outlined in the [Admin Guide](../admin_guide/)).
+In each case, the generated json credential is registered within the Open Front End in the same way, which is outlined in the [Admin Guide](../admin_guide/).

-### Creating a service account via the helper script
+### Creating a Service Account via the Helper Script

-The helper script included in the TKFE repo can be used to create a service account with the required basic roles/permissions when used by a user that has privileges within the project (e.g. *Owner*, or *Editor*).
+The helper script included in the HPC Toolkit repository can be used to create a service account with the required basic roles/permissions when used by a user that has privileges within the project (e.g. *Owner*, or *Editor*).
 The roles/permissions could then be modified via `gcloud` or GCP Console (both covered below).

-To create a service account and credential file (in json format):
+To create a service account and credential file in json format:

 ```bash
 script/service_account.sh create <PROJECT_ID> <SERVICE_ACCOUNT_NAME>